grantcolley/dotnetwhat/README.md

 > * **HttpClient**: The `HttpClient` class for HTTP operations uses asynchronous methods for network I/O, relying on the lower-level HTTP stack provided by the OS.
 >
 > These lower-level APIs allow .NET to provide a high-level, easy-to-use abstraction for performing efficient asynchronous I/O operations e.g. using `async/await`

+#### Thread Safety
+##### Locks and Mutex
+Mutex, or "mutual exclusion" is synchronizing access to shared state from competing threads by first locking it, then releasing the lock when it is finished.
+Competing threads must wait for the lock to be release, before accessing the shared state.

 ## What's in the CIL